RoadrunnerWMC/BRFNTify-Next/readme.md

 ## Requirements

-Requires Python 3 and PyQt5
+Requires Python 3, PyQt5 and TPLLib

 ## Credits
  * Tempus, for making the first version of this